Update on Diplomas and Transcripts for Graduates

 DataVU – Students – Academic Profile – Order an Official Transcript

-- Graduates will receive an email from the Office of the Registrar when diplomas are ready for pick up.
+- Graduates will receive an email from the Office of the Registrar when diplomas are ready.

 - Final degree audits are processed after all final grades for the full academic term are recorded.